What We Do

 A Hand Up

 Often, those in our community who are panhandling are in need of a support program to help them access services.
 We built A Hand Up on the philosophy that people deserve better options and access to work.
-With the partnership of the City of Providence, we provide day labor options for hundreds of men and women each year while we work with them to address other underlying issues.
+With the partnership of the City of Providence, we provide day labor options for hundreds of people each year while we work with them to address other underlying issues.

 More about this program